The Kitchen StoveThe Kitchen Stove

 Imagine a world devoid of kitchen stoves.
 Picture yourself stepping outside with a cauldron or clay pot in hand, feeling the warmth of an open fire as you set your cookware atop a trivet, hearing the crackle and pop of the flames.

-Smell the smoky aroma of wood blending with your cooking, an experience far removed from today’s culinary practices.
+The smell of the smoky aroma of wood blending with your cooking is an experience far removed from today’s culinary practices.

 This scenario portrays the reality before the invention of kitchen ranges, a cornerstone of modern living.